csepreghy/plotify/README.md

 pip install pyplotify
 ```

-Once you have `plotify.py` in your root directory:
+Once you have it installed in your root directory:
 ```
 from plotify import Plotify